PanCakeConnaisseur/user_backend_sql_raw/README.md

 - For all queries that read data, only the first column is interpreted.
 - Two queries need a little bit of attention:
 	1. `user_exists` should return a boolean.
 See the example on how to do this properly.
-	2. `get_users` is a query that searches for users and does pattern matching, therefore it should contain an `ILIKE` (`I` for case insensitive)
+	2. `get_users` is a query that search for usernames (e.g. *bob*) and display names (e.g. *Bob Bobson*) and returns usernames
+		- make sure the query looks through both usernames **and** display names, see example config
+		- do case insensitive pattern matching, i.e. `ILIKE` (`ILIKE` only available in PostgreSQL)
-		- must not already have a `LIMIT` or `OFFSET`.
+		- query must not already contain a `LIMIT` or `OFFSET`.
 They will be added to the end of your query by this app
 		- specify the `LIKE` without `%`, they will be added by the app.
-This is (unfortunately) necessary because of how prepared statements work.
+This is due to how prepared statements work.
 Again, see the example.
 - Queries are passed verbatim to the [prepare()](http://php.net/manual/en/pdo.prepare.php) method of a PDO object.